Status : Published Published On : Jan, 2021 Report Code : VRFB11011 Industry : Food & Beverage Available Format : Page : 161

 Challenges

 Consumer wariness over over-processing and unnecessarily long comments on ingredients is probably the greatest obstacle confronting plant-based meat producers.
-The ill impacts of plant-based meat products still to be deciphered.
-Moreover, the market is also constrained by the lawsuits against it by lobby forces supporting animal based meat products.
+The ill impacts of plant-based meat products are still to be deciphered.
+Moreover, the market is also constrained by the lawsuits against it by lobby forces supporting animal-based meat products.

 Geographic Overview

-Geographically, North America is the largest revenue contributor in the plant based meat market.
-The North American region, in particular the US, is experiencing adverse COVID outcomes.
-Retail chains in the US have also extended shelf and storage space to meet growing demand for plant-based meat products.
-The number of COVID-19 cases in North America is also enhancing rapidly with registered cases of almost 5,04,780 and 18,763 deaths as registered in the first week of June.
+Geographically, North America is the largest revenue contributor in the plant-based meat market.
+The North American region, in particular the US, is experiencing adverse COVID-19 outcomes.
+Retail chains in the US have also extended shelf and storage space to meet the growing demand for plant-based meat products.
+The number of COVID-19 cases in North America is also increasing rapidly with registered cases of deaths as registered.

-Moreover, developed economies across the world had issued dietary guidelines to reduce the consumption of animal meat consumption.
-European countries such as the U.K, Sweden, France, and the Netherland had established guidelines for its citizens to reduce intake meat and dairy products.
+Moreover, developed economies across the world have issued dietary guidelines to reduce the consumption of animal meat consumption.
+European countries such as the U.K, Sweden, France, and the Netherlands have established guidelines for their citizens to reduce their intake of meat and dairy products.

 Canada's Food Guide focuses on plant-based foods over animal proteins.
-In 2016, China's Ministry of Health revised to lower the range of meat consumption to encourage its citizens to reduce their intake of meat.
+In China's Ministry of Health revised to lower the range of meat consumption to encourage its citizens to reduce their intake of meat.
 Governments are now beginning to understand the climatic and environmental effects of diets.
-The expert panel of the review team recommended the inclusion of key material environmental indicators during the most recent revision of the US dietary guidelines in 2015.
+The expert panel of the review team recommended the inclusion of key material environmental indicators during the most recent revision of the US dietary guidelines.
 Denmark is considering proposals for imposing a red meat tax.
-In 2016, Sweden's Green Party tabled a motion in the Swedish parliament calling for a climate tax on food.
-Moreover, The French National Assembly adopted an amendment to the country's Rural Code in April 2018, where it states that designations relating to animal products cannot be used to market food products of which is a substantial part of vegetables.
+In Sweden's Green Party tabled a motion in the Swedish parliament calling for a climate tax on food.
+Moreover, The French National Assembly adopted an amendment to the country's Rural Code, where it states that designations relating to animal products cannot be used to market food products of which is a substantial part of vegetables.

 Competitive Insight